rsksmart/devportal/README.md

 ## Contributing

 > - For changes to general content, site pages, images, etc. See the [docs folder](/docs/).
 > - For changes to the logic, or looking adding new features to the devportal.
-Refer to `docusaurus.config.js`, `components` folders.
+Refer to `docusaurus.config.js`, `/src/components` folders.

 ### Issues